TheAgilityCollective/DNA/_docs/board.md

 Being New Zeland and Australian companies, we are required to have a board of directors.
 In most companies, the board is appointed by the owners to represent them so that the management group, headed by the CEO, runs the company according to the directives from the owners and the board.

 At 'the collective', this works a little differently.
 First of all, [we invite all members to become owners after 2 years](ownership-model.html), and second, we hold a yearly election of the board members where all 'collective' (owners or not) have the right to vote.
-Since [we have gotten rid of the CEO role](decisions.html), and since we have very autonomous consultants, there is really quite little to manage.
+Since [we do not have a CEO role](decisions.html), and since we have very autonomous consultants, there is really quite little to manage.

 What does the board do?
 -----------------------

 The board have monthly board meetings.
-The most important responsibilities are to make sure the financial aspect of the business is OK and that the 'collective' and the [office team](office-team.html) are happy.
+The most important responsibilities are to make sure the financial aspect of the business is OK and that the Collective and [office team](office-team.html) are happy.
 The meetings are open for any collective members to attend if they wish.

-Managing the finances involves keeping an eye on the liquidity to be able to do day-to-day business and to aim for a zero result at the end of the fiscal year.
+Managing the finances involves keeping an eye on the liquidity to be able to do day-to-day business and to aim for a minimal result at the end of the fiscal year.
 See [Economic Model](economic-model.html) for details.

 If there is any collective member with a low score on [Happiness Index](happiness-index.html), a board members takes it upon themselves to call that person and to try and find out what can be done to make them happier.